ig3/srf/README.md

 Factor is increased by 200, to a maximum of 10000.

-Next due is time since last seen multipied by factor/1000, with a minimum of 60 seconds and a maximum of one year.
+Next due is time since last seen multipied by factor/1000, with a minimum of one day and a maximum of one year.

 ## New Cards